Donate today to support our Buddy Bison Programs.

 OFFICER PLOWS, SIXTH DISTRICT COMMUNITY OUTREACH OFFICER, METROPOLITAN POLICE DEPARTMENT (DC)

-Like National Park Trust’s other youth and family programs, this new partnership provides under-served youth with fully immersive park experiences and removes barriers that often prevent these communities from experiencing parks, including lack of funding and access to transportation.
+Like our other youth and family programs, this partnership provides under-served students with fully immersive park experiences and removes barriers that often prevent these communities from experiencing parks, including lack of funding and access to transportation.

 “I can’t begin to tell you the impact the field trips provided by the National Park Trust have had on our Code 3 kids.
 The majority of the kids in our program have never been outside Washington DC city limits, and … the trips that [the Park Trust] has provided have exposed these kids to things they have never experienced.
 All of them have a thirst for knowledge and these trips broaden their horizons and introduce them to potential opportunities in their future.”